Master of Science in Athletic Training

 • Verification of 150 hours in an athletic training setting supervised by a Certified Athletic Trainer

-Please submit a completed ATEP Observation Hours Form.
+Please submit a completed ATP Observation Hours Form.
 You may use more than one form.

 11. An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL).
 The minimum score required to display English language proficiency for graduate programs is 80 IBT.